Venice of the East

 The absolute cheapest way is to walk your way from the train station to the Pa Sak River which is few meters ahead where the pier is located.
 Shuttle boats do cross the river frequently at almost no money, but then you will need to walk all the way until you reach the historical park area.
 It is just one street straight west, the Bang Ian Road, easy but tiring considering how hot it can be with no shadow to cover yourself.

-Very modest when comparing to the gigantic choice of Bangkok, and generally small properties, especially these orientated for backpackers.
+Ayutthaya has a modest choice when comparing to the gigantic choice of Bangkok, and generally small properties, especially these orientated for backpackers.
 Anyway, this is either a day trip from Bangkok, or a stop over when continuing elsewhere in the country or towards Laos.
 A night is the usual if needed.
 A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo or Ebookers.

 We did not stay overnight here in any of the trips; however once we booked a room to at least leave our luggage for the day, rest after the sightseeing and have a shower before heading back to the train station in order to catch the night train to Vientiane, Laos.
 As such, we were not looking for any luxurious or much comfort at all.
 Still our surprise came to see the small price we paid, and that the place was very clean, nice, and comfy!
 I would totally recommend it for longer stays other than a day for sure.
 Jitwilai Place Hotel, in 38/7 U-Thong Road, T. Horattanachai.
 Be careful locating the hotel in a Google maps.
 Check some pictures of the hotel, and then with satellite view you can spot it in the right place, as by simply imputing the address on the map it does not locate it properly.